Four Loko Logo

 Font and Colors

 The base font chosen for the Four Loko emblem is Ruach, which is also used for the inscription at the bottom right.
-The part designed with a block typeface features smooth letters with rounded corners without serifs, making the text appear soft.
+The part designed with a block typeface features smooth, rounded-corner letters without serifs, making the text appear soft.

-The brand’s color palette is monochrome, with a mirror effect, as the first word is painted in white with a black edge, and the second, on the contrary, is black with white trim.
+The brand’s color palette is monochrome, with a mirror effect: the first word is painted white with a black edge, while the second, by contrast, is black with white trim.
 The logo’s background can vary and depends on the malt beverage flavor.
 It is usually very bright.